 - the total mileage you drove in the tax year for business, commuting, and personal driving other than commuting

 - first and last odometer reading of the year (recording them monthly is recommended)

 - the dates of your business trips

 - your starting point and your destination of each trip

-- the name of your business partner you’ve visited
+- the name of your business client you’ve visited

-- the address of the business partner you’ve visited
+- the address of the business client you’ve visited

-- the mileage you’ve driven between your business partners, one by one
+- the mileage you’ve driven between your business clients, one by one

 - the daily total mileage you drove